 Civic Matters Workshop: Know Your Rights!

-An introduction to civic engagement, connect with other women, and share ways in which women can take action in their communities.
+Attendees were given an introduction to civic engagement, connected with other women, and shared ways in which women can take action in their communities.

 WEDNESDAY APRIL 21, 2021